KUL-recon-lab/course_nucmed_tech/04_data_acquisition.md

 *The full width at half max of a probability distribution*
 :::

 Position resolution of a scintillation detector has a FWHM of 3 to 4 mm.
-Energy resolution is about 10% FWHM (so 14 keV for a 140 keV tracer) in NaI(Tl) cameras, about 20% FWHM (about 130 keV at 511 keV) or worse in BGO PET-systems, and about 15% FWHM in LSO and GSO PET-systems.
+Energy resolution is about 10% FWHM at 140 keV in NaI(Tl) cameras, about 12% FWHM at 511 keV in BGO PET-systems, and about 10% FWHM in LSO and LYSO PET-systems.

 (sec:storing_data)=
 ## Storing the data